-Mondays, 3pm-5pm, in person in Grainger 3115 Wednesdays, 3pm-5pm, in person in Grainger 3115 Fridays, 8am-10am, online (link on Canvas)
+Tuesdays, 3pm-5pm, online Wednesdays, 4pm-6pm, in person in Grainger 5151A Fridays, 10am-11am, in person in Grainger 5151A

 Course objective

 This course covers the fundamentals and goals of fixed income methods and portfolio management and describes how those fundamentals are applied in practice.
 This is a hands-on class with a heavy emphasis on quantitative applications.